ICTeam28/ProgramAnalysis/summaries/analysers/escjava2.md

-Title: Very Busy Expressions
+Title: ESC/Java2
-Date: 27.01.2014
+Date: 11.03.2014
-Category: Data Flow Analysis
+Category: Analysers
 Tags: pelican, publishing
-Author: TBD
+Author: Nandor Licker
-Summary: Very Busy Expressions
+Summary: Overview of ESC/Java2

 Live Variable Analysis is used to determine which variables defined at a certain point in a program are going to be used later on.
 This type of analysis can be